19 Days

 The Langtang Gosainkunda Helambu Trek is a unique trek that extends the famous Langtang Gosainkunda Trek with the spectacular Helambu Trek.
 It takes our trekkers on the perfect adventure to experience both mountains and culture, all at low altitudes.

-The trek begins on the same path as the Langtang Valley Trek but soon leads you to the stunning Tamang highlands and villages in the Helambu region, the renowned region of the Sherpas.
+The trek begins on the same path as the Langtang Valley Trek but soon leads you to the stunning Tamang highlands and villages in the Helambu region, renowned for the Sherpas.
 Among the Sherpa towns along your route, you will visit the beautiful TarkeGhyang, which resembles the high-altitude villages of Mustang, Dolpo, and even Ladakh, without difficulty or altitude risk and compromise.

 Located in the heart of the Tarke Ghyang village is a Buddhist monastery – the start of a spiritual journey that takes you on a walk along the mountain foothills to experience the holy lakes of Gosainkund.
-Here you can soak in the atmosphere and experience the blissfully quiet atmosphere of the Himalayas.
+Here you can soak in the blissfully quiet atmosphere of the Himalayas.

 Along the way, you will see the Worlds most impressive mountain peaks as you cross over rivers, through forests and remote villages, under the shadow of Everest giants, and alongside meadows and local people you will encounter.